How a 3PL Can Help You Dodge Food Distribution Challenges

 A special note for shippers: under the Carmack Amendment, damaged freight is not a valid reason for withholding payment to the carrier.
 Doing so will breach a shipper/carrier agreement, so bite bullet and pay that bill: seek compensation afterwards.

 Knowing the basics of the Carmack Amendment and how they relate to shipper's rights helps protect your business in the event of damaged or lost freight. the best part is, you don't have to go through the claims process alone.
 Working with PartnerShip can ensure you have an informed ally looking out for your best interests and your company's bottom line.
-For a thorough rundown on freight claims, download our free white paper.

 Beyond Boxes and Pallets: 10 Other Ways to Move Freight